We break down the problem of unethical economics using four key concepts (see the links for more detail):

 3. Cooperatition– the structural solution that we suggest is to achieve a suitable balance between competition and cooperation (which together make the portmanteau cooperatition).
 Currently competition has precedence in markets.
 This needs to be balanced by cooperation mechanisms in order to achieve sustainable communities.

-4. Big society – The community mechanisms proposed include: regulation; ethical agreements between businesses; and e-community amongst consumers and all other actors.
+4. Big society – The community mechanisms proposed include: regulation and international law and agreements; ethical agreements between businesses; and e-community amongst consumers and all other actors.
 We propose that e-community is preferable since it constitutes the crowdsourcing of the problem, whilst other options lack sufficient capacity.

 We look first at economic overreach.